mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 Installation guide: https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md#compiling-and-running-openpose-from-source

-Then, depending on the path where you have installed Openpose, edit the file keypoints/autsl_generateOpenPoseKps.py.
+Then, depending on the path where you have installed Openpose, edit the script keypoints/autsl_generateOpenPoseKps.py.
 To do this, modify the path of the variable "openpose_models_folder".
-Ex) openpose_models_folder = '/home/gts/projects/mvazquez/openpose/models'.
+Example: openpose_models_folder = '/home/gts/projects/mvazquez/openpose/models'.

-Once Openpose is installed.
-The video set has been split into small parts that allow it to run on different GPUs.
-As requirements at least 800 MB of GPU memory will be necessary to use the configuration used.
+Once Openpose is installed, the video set has been splitted into small parts that allows running it on different GPUs.
+At least 800 MB of GPU memory will be necessary to use the configuration proposed.

 ```
 cd keypoints